 Nine items were used to measure the effectiveness of conventional notice board.
 The mean and percentage for this section is presented in Table 6.
-Students were asked to rate the nine items based on Likert scale 1-'strongly disagree' to 4-'strongly agree'.
-A total of 236 students (66.3%) responded disagree and strongly disagree to the statement of 'I always visit university's offices (HEA/HEP/KO/Head of Programme) to read announcements at their notice boards' which shows that students seldomly read announcements from offices located quite distant from them.
-The mean for item 1 is 2.24.
+Students were asked to rate the nine items based on Likert scale I-'strongly disagree' to 4-'stTongly agree'.
+The nine items are as follow:

-Mean of 2.76 and the percentage of 66.6% for the statement of 'I always go and read announcements from traditional notice boards at lecture block/hostel' shows that students would go and read the announcements or latest information from notice boards that are located somewhere near to them (lecture blocks or hostel).
-322 of the students or 90.5% responded agree and strongly agree that they got latest information from their friends.
-A very high mean value of 3.26 also supports the statement.
-Students tended to disagree when they were asked to rate whether or not the conventional notice board is outdated.
+- 1. 'I always visit university's offices (HEAIHEPIKOfHead of Programme) to read announcements at their notice boards' - A total of 236 students (66.3%) responded disagree and strongly disagree to this statement which shows that students seldom read announcements from offices located quite distant from them.
+The mean for item I is 2.24. - 2.
+'I always go and read announcements from traditional notice boards at lecture block/hostel' Mean of 2.76 and the percentage of 66.6% for this statement shows that students would go and read the announcements or latest information from notice boards that are located somewhere near to them (lecture blocks or hostel). - 3.
+'I normally get latest information from friends' 322 of the students 90.5% responded agree and strongly agree that they got latest information from their friends.
+A very high mean value of 3.26 also supports the statement. - 4.
+The my opinion the conventional notice board is outdated' Students tended to disagree when they were asked to rate whether or not the conventional notice board is outdated.
 204 students (57.3%) responded disagree and strongly disagree whereas only 152 (42.7%) students responded agree and strongly agree.
-It shows that students thought that conventional notice board is still relevant with today's lifestyle.

-Majority of the students (236 or 66.3%) replied agree and strongly agree that they rarely had time to always go and read latest information or announcements from conventional notice boards.
+It shows that students thought that conventional notice board is still relevant with today's lifestyle. - 5.
+'J rarely have time to always go and check latest information / announcements from conventional notice board' Majority of the students (236 or 66.3%) replied agree and strongly agree that they rarely had time to always go and read latest information or announcements from conventional notice boards.
 The rest of the students (33.7%) responded disagree and strongly disagree with the statement.
 Mean value for this item is 2.84.
-A total of 319 students (89.6%) replied agree and strongly agree that UiTM and Head of Programme should have a more up to date information delivery system.
-Only 37 (10.4%) of the students responded disagree and strongly disagree with the statement.
-The mean value is 3.22.